cablelabs/snaps-boot/doc/source/install/install.md

 | user_password | N | Password for the default user created by SNAPS-Boot. |
 | timezone | N | Time zone configuration for host machines. |

-Note: A User can give details of either Ubuntu OS or Centos OS or Both.
+> Note: User has to give details of atleast one OS(either Ubuntu OS or Centos OS or Both) as per the PXE requirement.

 #### CPUCORE: